Writing Rules We Love to Break

 By making your words count.
 Having an extra word here or there is fine if it makes your content flow better, gets readers excited to continue reading, and keeps them coming back.

 What does this look like in action?
-In the previous section about passive voice, we didn’t have to add the example about the thieving orangutan.
+In the previous section about passive voice, we didn’t have to add the example about the thieving baboon.
 But it made us smile, so we thought it might make you smile, too.

 Here’s another example: